DetlevCM/lustre-build-instructions/lustre_server_rocky8.10.md

 ### prepare patched kernel

-Before the lustre server can be buult and installed, is is necessary to prepare a patched kernel and install it first.
+Before the lustre server can be built and installed, is is necessary to prepare a patched kernel and install it first.

 Contrary to the original source, it is easier to download the src.rpm package using dnf.
 This further removes reliance on kernel source rpms hosted by a third party.